MythicAgents/Xenon/documentation-payload/xenon/c2_profiles/HTTPX.md

 This C2 Profile allows you to specify multiple callback domains, such as: `["https://redirector1.com", "https://redirector2.com:8443"]`.

 ### Domain Rotation
 With multiple callback domains, you need to specify some way of rotating between them.
-This profile currently offers two options:
+This profile currently offers three options:
 * `round-robin` - each request goes to the next domain in the list and circles back around
 * `fail-over` - the first domain is used until it hits a certain number of failed messages, then it moves to the next one
+* `random` - each request uses a randomly selected domain from the list

 ### Agent Configuration
 Your agent configuration can be specified via either TOML or JSON files.
 These are uploaded with a payload's build and have their own `name`.